civicsource/redux-rsi/README.md

 As your app grows more complex, a `switch` statement in your reducer no longer cuts it when trying to handle actions.
 The `createReducer` function takes the initial state of your reducer and will autowire actions to the object you pass in as the `handlers` parameter. e.g. If an action of type `MessageSend` is dispatched, it will be autowired to a function with the same name with the `on` prefix applied, e.g. `onMessageSend`.
 Internally, it uses [lodash's string methods](https://lodash.com/docs#camelCase) to wire the methods, so dispatching with type `messageSend`, `message-send`, or `MESSAGE_SEND` will still work.

+`createReducer` assumes your actions are all [Flux Standard Actions](https://github.com/acdlite/flux-standard-action).
+If an action handler cannot be found and the action is an error action (e.g. `action.error` is `true`), it will try to call `handleError` on your reducer object.

 ```js
 import { Map } from "immutable"; //using immutable.js for immutable state in our reducer
 import { createReducer } from "@civicsource/redux";